beef331/unity-auto-builder/ReadMe.md

 ## Pre/Post Scripts
 The itch.io and Github uploaders require to be built with `-d:ssl` and have only been tested on linux.

-To build them simply just
+To build them simply `nimble install nimarchive`

+then

-`nim -c -d:ssl ./src/itchiouploader.nim`
+`nim c -d:ssl ./src/itchiouploader.nim`

-`nim -c -d:ssl ./src/githubuploader.nim`
+`nim c -d:ssl ./src/githubuploader.nim`

 To write a custom script in any language simply take the first parameter as the path to the config which is relative to the workdir since the autobuilder moves to that directory.